openedx/open-edx-proposals/oeps/oep-0030-arch-pii-markup-and-auditing.rst

 #.
 Sharing the minimum personal data necessary
 #.
 Removing the maximum amount of stored personal information when requested
 #.
 Ensuring our 3rd party partners remove the maximum amount of stored personal information when requested
 #.
-Auditing and cataloging the information we already store to ensure that we are meeting our obligations with the data we already store
+Auditing and cataloging the information we already store to ensure that we are currently meeting our obligations
 #.
 Guarding against accidental storage of PII
 #.
-Guarding against adding storage of PII without a means of forgetting it
+Guarding against adding storage, processing, or transmission of PII without a means of retiring it

 Definitions
 ===========